-- To continue to improve standards and progress across the Academy, particularly focussing on children who are in multiple vulnerable groups. - Ensure a broad and balanced curriculum is being delivered that meets the needs of all learners. - Improve reading and writing across all year groups. - To improve attendance across the academy and in particular those who are in vulnerable to lower rates of progress - Maintain the pupil data tracking programme and levels of progress - Developing and providing continuing professional development for serving teachers at all levels. - Maintain the behaviour policy.
+- To support children in missed learning time and their mental health needs. - To continue to improve standards and progress across the Academy, particularly focussing on children who are in multiple vulnerable groups. - Ensuring a broad and balanced curriculum is being delivered that meets the needs of all learners. - Improve reading and writing across all year groups - To improve attendance across the academy and in particular those who are vulnerable to lower rates of progress. - Maintain the pupil data tracking programme and levels of progress. - Developing and providing continuing professional development for serving teachers at all levels. - Maintain the behaviour policy.